corda/corda/docs/source/design/confidential-identities/design.md

 ## Non-goals

-Accounts will be tackled as part of a separate piece of work.
+Accounts will be tackled as part of a separate piece of work, as will the new "CI" flows.

 ## Timeline